vmzakharov/dataframe-ec/README.md

 # dataframe-ec
 A tabular data structure (aka a data frame) based on the Eclipse Collections framework.
-A data frame store is columnar, with focus on memory optimization achieved by using efficient Eclipse Collections data structures and APIs.
+The underlying data frame structure is columnar, with focus on memory optimization achieved by using efficient Eclipse Collections data structures and APIs.

 For more on Eclipse Collections see: https://www.eclipse.org/collections/.